 The sadness of the decision to disband was felt by all and ex-regiment member Mr Ray Choppen suggested that an Old Comrades Association should be formed to provide an opportunity for ex-regiment members and their families to keep in touch.
 In the Summer of 1973, during a reunion party at Segensworth House in Titchfield, Mr Choppen approached a few ex-members of the Duke of Connaught’s Own 383 Light Field Regiment RA TA, to discuss the possibility of taking the idea further.

 One Friday evening in the September of 1973, eight people met at Segensworth House to form the new Q Battery Club.
 These ex-regiment members were Mr Gerald Day (Major), Mr John Adams (Sergeant), Mr William Banks (Gunner), Mr Ray Choppen (Staff-Sergeant), Mr Jack Craven (Sergeant), Mr John Goodall (Sergeant), Mr Albert Hope (Bomberdier) and Mr Edward Lewis (Sergeant).
-During this meeting the Q Battery Club was formed and Mr Gerald Day loaned the sum of £50 for the purchase of bar stock.
-The new club agreed to meet every 1st and 3rd Friday of the month in Mr Gerald Day’s barn (with it’s own bar and swimming pool) in the grounds of Segensworth House.

 After only four meetings, the debt had been repaid and the Q Battery Club continued meeting here for the next two years.
 In September 1979, growing in size with the prospect of 179 eligible members, the Q Battery Club moved to the Fareham Drill Hall in West Street, Fareham, which was also being used by two other Territorial Army Units (a Wessex Company and a Petrol Company).
 A men’s dart team, a ladies dart team and a crib team were formed all using the Q Battery name.